xmeshlab/xonefi-android/README.md

 - The `App.tsx` file serves as the entry point of the application.
 - The `assets` folder includes all images and other assets used in the program.
 - The `src` folder encompasses the application's source code.
+- The `android` folder is the React Native Android folder.
+Inside android/app/src/main/java/com/onefi/XOneFi  you will find custom native code written for this application

 #### Within the `src` folder, we have:

 - The `Components` folder, which includes all the components for the mobile application.
 - The `screens` folder, which contains all the screen components used in the application.
 - The `icons` folder, which comprises all iconography used throughout the application.
+- The `constants` folder, which contains the constant values used throughout our application.
+- The `context` folder, which contains the react native context values and functionaily for our application.
+- The `hooks` folder, which contains javascript functions which are used throughout our application.
+- The `types` folder, which contains the typescript types required throughout our application.
 - The `MainContainer.tsx` file, which manages the application's navigation, importing all screen components and integrating them to facilitate navigation.

 # Important Details Concerning Project Structure